orlopau/amtron/README.md

 * Every request has to have the header param `Accept: application/json`.
 * Every path shown below has a base url of `http://amtron-ip:25000/MHCP/1.0`
 * Useful information can be found at the bottom of every page under **Notes**.
+* Amtron Wallboxes dont like to be stressed with requests.
+Dont overdo it.

 ### Documentation